h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - FN = 0 = 4337 cases predicted to not default and defaulted

 3\.
-From the AUC, Best MCC, F1 and Accuracy values from the ROC curve, how would you qualify your model, is it a good or bad model?
+From the AUC, Best MCC, F1, and Accuracy values from the ROC curve, how would you qualify your model, is it a good or bad model?
+Use the key points below to help you asses the ROC Curve.

 Remember that for the **ROC** curve:
-The perfect classification model has an AUC of 1
+- The perfect classification model has an AUC of 1
-MCC is measured in the range between -1 and +1 where +1 is the perfect prediction, 0 no better than a random prediction and -1 all incorrect predictions.
+- MCC is measured in the range between -1 and +1 where +1 is the perfect prediction, 0 no better than a random prediction and -1 all incorrect predictions.
-F1 is measured in the range of 0 to 1, where 0 means that there are no true positives, and 1 when there is neither false negatives nor false positives or perfect precision and recall.
+- F1 is measured in the range of 0 to 1, where 0 means that there are no true positives, and 1 when there is neither false negatives nor false positives or perfect precision and recall.
-Accuracy is measured in the range of 0 to 1, where 1 is perfect accuracy or perfect classification, and 0 is poor accuracy or poor classification.
+- Accuracy is measured in the range of 0 to 1, where 1 is perfect accuracy or perfect classification, and 0 is poor accuracy or poor classification.

 > Note: If you are not sure what AUC, MCC, F1, and Accuracy are or how they are calculated review the concepts section of this tutorial.